Mowah-Chibuike/alx-zero_code/0x03-git/README.md

-Ths directory contains my projects for the alx software enginering programme
+This directory contains my projects for the alx software enginering programme I ahve learnt a amazing things in this past few weeks